FlowerWrong/srs_callback/README.md

 - [ ] avoid hls cache after live end, use a sidekiq task to del all *.ts file and *.m3u8
+- [ ] nginx 跨域 for hls only get method